Antisemitism in Europe: Hungary

 Hungary was the first country after Nazi Germany that passed anti-Jewish laws.
 In 1939, all the Hungarian Jews were registered.
 In June 1944, Hungarian police deported nearly 440,000 Jews in more than 145 trains, mostly to Auschwitz.

 Antisemitism in Hungary is manifested mainly in far-right publications and demonstrations.
 Hungarian Justice and Life Party supporters continued their tradition of shouting antisemitic slogans and tearing the US flag to shreds at their annual rallies in Budapest in March 2003 and 2004, commemorating the 1848–1849 revolution.
 Further, during the demonstrations held to celebrate the anniversary of the 1956 uprising, a post-Communist tradition celebrated by the left and right of the political spectrum, antisemitic and anti-Israel slogans were heard from the right wing, such as accusing Israel of war crimes.
 The center-right traditionally keeps its distance from the right-wing Csurka-led and other far-right demonstrations.

 In 2012, a survey conducted by the Anti-Defamation League found that 63% of the Hungarian population holds antisemitic attitudes.

 Ireland

 A two-year boycott of Limerick's Jewish community was instigated by Catholic priest John Creagh in 1904, who claimed that Jews "came to our land to fasten themselves on us like leeches and to draw our blood".
 A 2007 survey found that 20% of Irish people wanted Israelis to be barred from becoming naturalized Irish citizens while 11% were against the naturalization of Jews.
 Opposition to accepting a Jew into the family was slightly stronger among 18- to 25-year-olds.
+In 2024, many Irish Jews reported feeling threatened due to their Jewishness, while the President of the World Jewish Congress criticized the Irish school curriculum as "unabashedly antisemitic".